aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/reading-damaged-barcode/_index.md

 <a href="https://github.com/aspose-barcode/Aspose.BarCode-for-Java/blob/master/src/test/java/com/aspose/barcode/guide/recognition/performance/ReadingDamagedBarcodeExample.java" target="_blank" rel="noopener noreferrer">ReadingDamagedBarcodeExample.java</a>

 Use these patterns as a starting point when tuning Aspose.BarCode for Java to your own damaged or low-quality barcode images.

+---

+**Note – how the example generates damaged fixtures**

+In the sample project, damaged images are generated from clean barcodes by applying synthetic degradations.
+This helps to demonstrate how `QualitySettings` behave on the same logical data under different distortion levels.

+Typical helper methods used in the example class include:

+- `ExampleAssist.addGaussianNoise(inputPath, outputPath, stdDev)` — adds noise to simulate low signal-to-noise ratio.
+- `ExampleAssist.blur(inputPath, outputPath, sigma)` — applies blur to simulate motion or out-of-focus captures.

+You can use a similar approach in your own test suite:

+1. Generate a clean barcode with `BarcodeGenerator`.
+2. Save it as an image.
+3. Produce noisy or blurred copies using your own image-processing pipeline.
+4. Run the same recognition configuration on clean vs damaged variants and compare the results.

+This is purely a **test fixture technique** and is not required to use `BarcodeQualityMode`, `DeconvolutionMode`, or X-dimension settings in production.